How To Make an External Call With Microsoft Teams

 Pros:

-• Guest access is a standard capability with your Teams licence.
+• Guest access is a standard capability with your Teams license.

 • Guest access is good for regular communication.